 Real Christmas trees

-Check arrangements with your local council.
-Many offer the collection of real trees via garden waste collections.
-Trees may need to be cut and trimmed to 1m lengths.
-Real trees with a trunk diameter of 15cm or less can also be taken to Recycling and Household Waste Sites.
-Remember to remove pots, holders, decorations and lights from your tree first.
+Check arrangements with your local district council as many offer the collection of real trees via garden waste collections.
+Real Christmas trees can also be taken to Recycling and Household Waste sites for disposal, where trees must be undecorated (no baubles, lights or or fake snow).
+Larger trees need to be cut down and trimmed to 15cm wide (trunk diameter) and lengths up to 1m before arriving at a site.
+Remember to check opening times and remove pots and holders from your tree first too.
 Trees left for Leicestershire councils as above will be composted if free from artificial snow.

 Sweet and biscuit, tins and boxes

-Plastic and metal tins and containers can be recycled in your kerbside recycling collection.
+Plastic (except any black plastic) and metal tins and containers can be recycled in your kerbside recycling collection.
 Please remove all sweets and sweet wrappers first as these are not recyclable.

 Toys and games